okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

    - **Trusted external resources**: Add resources to the CSP.
 For example: mydomain.com, *.mydomain.com, or mydomain.com/images.
 Click **Add**.
      > **Note:** Okta adds these resources to all fetch-directives in the CSP.
-   - **Report UI**: Enter the URI to which you want to send violation report details.
+   - **Report URI**: Enter the URI to which you want to send violation report details.
 The URI entered here appears in the report-uri directive of the CSP.
    - **Enforcement**:
      - Select **Enforced** to block any resources that the CSP doesn't trust.
 The header is `content-security-policy`.
      - Use **Not enforced** to leave the customized CSP in the report-only header (`content-security-policy-report-only`).
 Use this option for testing and validation before turning on **Enforced** mode.